nasosi/NewCM-Radix/README.md

 4. Installs Radical Pie design files into ```%appdata%\RadicalPie\DesignFiles```.
 5. Installs Word templates into the user's  ```PersonalTemplates``` templates path.
 You may have set this path in Word from the Menu item sequency: File->Options->Save [Default personal templates location].
 If not NewCM-Radix will set it to the default.

-The software comes with an an uninstaller.
-To uninstall execute the following in a Command Prompt:
+The software comes with an uninstaller.
+To uninstall, execute the following in a Command Prompt:
 ```
 %localappdata%\NewCM-Radix\Uninstall.bat
 ```
 The uninstaller will remove all components above except the items in 4.

-The Fonts supported by the project are shown below in black and white backrounds:
+The Fonts supported by the project are shown below in black and white backgrounds:
 <div align="center">
 <p align="center">
   <img src="Examples/SupportedFonts.png"/>